aegis-icons/aegis-icons/CONTRIBUTING.md

   - Templates `ai_template_generic.ait` & `svg_template_generic.svg` has correct background color set.

 ### Generic icons
-"Generic" means icons that doesn't represent any brand and are using symbol-like vectors.
+"Generic", in this case, means icons that doesn't represent any brand and are using symbol-like vectors.

 - Use `ai_template_generic.ait` or `svg_template_generic.svg` template, depending on the software.
 - Don't change the background color of the template (`#607D8B`).